Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Ruins at Kúvíkur at Strandir

-It is quite interesting having a look at Kúvíkur and one can imagine and almost hear the vibrant life and trading of the preceding centuries in this now desolate place.
+It is quite interesting to look at Kúvíkur, and one can imagine, and almost hear, the vibrant life and trading of the preceding centuries in this now desolate place.

 Djúpavík